dwyn/TinderEats/notes.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+Project Planner
+Social Media App for Flatiron Students incorporating Spotify
+ - Must login with github
+ - can friend other users
+ - can see users spotify playlists